-The simplest option, but not the best, is to do a simple google search, like “course to learn typing.”
+The easiest option, but not the best, is to do an elementary google search, like “course to learn typing.”
 You will find hundreds of offers.
-Now you will only have to review the ones that most attract your attention and choose.
+Now, you will only have to review the ones that attract your attention the most and choose.

-Another simple way, but that gives you a quality bonus to find good courses is to enter a training platform.
+Another effortless way that gives you a quality bonus to find good courses is to enter a training platform.
 Likewise, you can do a search on Google and you will find dozens.

 The 4-step method to find the best online course for you

-Although all of the above can be very practical when looking for online courses, I think that you can use a more effective and personal method to find the best online course, one that is made for you, and that has the necessary quality.
-For this reason, I have developed a 4-step system to choose an online course that is really worth it.
-Take a look at the following points, and think if they can be useful to you.
+Although all of the above can be very practical when looking for online courses, you can use a more effective and personal method to find the best online course, one that is tailor-made for you, that has the necessary quality.
+For this reason, a 4-step system is developed here, to help you choose an online course that is really worth it.
+Take a look at the following points, check out if they can be useful to you.
 At the very least, it may be an alternative way of looking for an online course.

 Step 1: think about your why

-The first thing you have to do, first of all, before starting to search like crazy for courses in Google, is to stop.
+The first thing you have to do, before starting to search like crazy for courses in Google, is to stop.
 Take a break, and a coffee if you want.
-Find a quiet place, in silence.
+Find a quiet place.
 Get off the phone, and ask yourself questions … think!

 Why do you want to take an online course?

-Try to go to the root.
+Try to dig deep.
 Don’t stay on the surface.
 What is your motivation?
 Is it learning something new?
 Or maybe seem smarter?
 Is it because of social commitment?
-Or is it feeding your family?
+Or is it to support your family financially?

 Step 2: think about your what for

-Once you reach conclusions that you agree with, think about your what for.
+Once you reach conclusions that you agree with, think about your “what for”.
+The purpose.
 It is not the same as why.

 Again, do some digging.
-What good is that course you want to do?
+What good is that course you wish to do?
 What do you need it for?
 What specific facet do you need to learn?
 How will you put it into practice?
 Do not generalize.
-There will be a course for whatever you want.
+Check out for courses that meet your specific requirements.

 Step 3: find a referrer

-Once you have your why and what for, comes the how.
-In this system that I propose, it is not about looking for an online course.
-Better, look for a reference in the matter you need.
+Once you have thought about “why” and “what for”, next comes the “how”.
+It is not just about looking for an online course.
+You need to look for a reference in the matter you need.

 Take note of the pages, and spend some time browsing each one.
-Look at the quality of its content, the comments it receives, and, incidentally, learn everything you can.
+Look at the quality of its content, the comments it has received, and, incidentally, learn everything you need to.

 Step 4: contact the referrer

-Before starting the search for the course itself, I recommend you follow the contents of these websites for a while.
+Before starting the search for the course itself, you should follow the contents of these websites for a while.
 Subscribe to the blog if they have it, and give your email if they offer you any guidance.
-Think that all this is an introduction to the course and that it can help you decide.
+Think of it as an introduction to the course and that it can help you decide.

-If they have other content, such as podcasts, YouTube channels, or social networks, follow them too.
+If they have more content and information, such as podcasts, YouTube channels, or social networks, follow them too.

 Once you have spent some time (it does not have to be much), consuming the contents of these websites, contact the reference.
-Send them an email, or better yet, write them on their social networks.
-Ask them what courses they recommend to learn that specific thing you need.
+Send them an email, or better yet, write to them on their social networks.
+Ask them what courses they would recommend to suit your requirements.

-In the end, it all depends on how willing or passionate you are about the course you choose.
-Remember to be loyal to yourself as in the end you win when you learn and complete the course successfully.
+To cut a long story short, it all depends on how willing or passionate you are about the course you choose.
+Remember to be loyal to yourself, as in the end you win when you learn and complete the course successfully.